 Art Cafe | A cool little place to hang out in with cocktails and two cute little tables overlooking all the action in the old town.

 Pizzeria Notti Bianche | A little walk from the cathedral, this pizzeria is extremely popular with locals and tourists and serves affordable authentic Napoletano pizzas.

-There is also an INCREDBILE gelato place within Piazza della Liberta, on the right hand side just before the street become Corso Vittorio Emanuele II, but we can't remember the name.
-You will however easily be able to find it from the queues outside...
+There is also an INCREDBILE gelato place within Piazza della Liberta called Ciccio in Piazza, on the right hand side just before the street become Corso Vittorio Emanuele II.
+You will easily be able to find it from the queues outside...